-Archival Records - University records which are non-current and are not required to be retained in the office in which they originate or are received.
-These records have permanent or enduring legal, fiscal, research or historical value and, in consequence thereof, should be retained and preserved indefinitely.
+Archival Records - University Records that are not-active , have been retained for the duration of the retention period for the specific records series or document type, and are designated as having a disposition method of “Transfers to Archives”, or “Review by Archives”.
+Archival Records are not required to be retained in the Unit in which they originate or are received.
+These records have enduring research or historical value and, as a result thereof, should be retained and preserved indefinitely.

-Record Series - any groups of related records which are normally used and filed as a unit and which can be evaluated as a unit for disposition purposes.
+Record Series - Specific groups of related University Records which are normally used and filed as related items and which can be evaluated as related items for disposition purposes.

 University Records - Information that documents a transaction or regularly conducted activity of the University and that is created, received or retained pursuant to law, University policy, or in connection with a transaction, business, or activity of the University.
 The term includes documents, papers, letters, books, drawings, maps, plans, photographs, tapes, film or sound recordings, microforms, digital or analog files, information stored or maintained electronically, and data- or image-processed documents.